Surgical Technology International

 An Overview of Research for the Application of a Novel Biofilm-Preventing Surgical Irrigation System for Total Joint Arthroplasty Procedures in Order to Reduce the Risk of Periprosthetic Infection

-Sean B. Sequeira, MD, Medstar Union Memorial Hospital, Baltimore, Maryland, Matthew F. Myntti, PhD, Jeanne Lee, MS, Next Science, Jacksonville, Florida, Michael A. Mont, MD, Sinai Hospital of Baltimore, Baltimore, Maryland
+Sean B. Sequeira, MD, Medstar Union Memorial Hospital, Baltimore, Maryland, Matthew F. Myntti, PhD, Jeanne Lee, MS, Next Science, Jacksonville, Florida, Michael A. Mont, MD, Sinai Hospital of Baltimore, Baltimore, Maryland.

 1780